bedrepriti/Prakriti-Health-Predictor/README.md

 - Core features implemented ✅
 - Suitable for **learning and demonstration**
 - Future improvements: authentication, live APIs, better UI
 ---

-## ⚠️ Attribution & Ownership Notice

-This project is **built for learning and demonstration purposes**:

-- I handled **integration, customization, and deployment**
-- Some ML datasets or logic may be adapted from public educational resources
-- Proper attribution is maintained wherever applicable

-**Note:** This is not a production-ready medical system.

----

 ## 🧪 Disclaimer